vivid-planet/comet/docs/docs/user-permissions/access-control.md

 ### Operations that create entities or query lists

 If an operation does not handle existing entities the scope has to be passed as an argument.
-COMET DXP expects the argument to be named `scope` to be able to validate it.
-Do not forget to apply the `scope` argument in your operation.
+COMET DXP expects the argument to be named `scope` in order to be able to validate it.
+Do not forget to provide the `scope` argument in your operation.

 ### Operations that handle specific entities

 **@AffectedEntity**

-COMET DXP needs information on which entities are being handled in the operation ("affected entity").
+COMET DXP needs information on which entities are being handled in the operation (= which entities are affected).
 Therefore, every operation of this kind needs to be marked with this decorator.

 Use this decorator at the **operation level** to specify which entity (and thus scope) is affected by the operation.

 :::info
 By default COMET DXP tries to load the affected entity by id with the value of the submitted id-argument.
-However, the name of the argument can be altered by the `idArg` setting.
+However, the name of the argument can be altered by using the `idArg` setting.
 :::

 ```ts